sytabaresa/kingly/README.md

 # Features
 This library enables you to implement the **behaviour** of your user interfaces or components as state machines.
-The behaviour is the relation between the actions performed on the user interface (button clicks, etc.) and the actions to perform on the interfaced systems (fetch data, display screens, etc.).
+The behaviour is the relation between the actions performed on the user interface (button clicks, etc.) and the actions (commands) to perform on the interfaced systems (fetch data, display screens, etc.).
 You specify the machine as a graph.
 The library computes a function which implements the state machine which specifies the behaviour.
 You **drive** your interface with that function, you **display** the UI with the UI framework of  your choice.
 Tests can be automatically generated.